alfonsof/azure-python-examples/azureblobstoragelistall/README.md

 This folder contains a Python application example that handles Blob storage on Microsoft Azure.

-List the blobs in all Blob Storage containers in an Azure storage account.
+List information about all Blob Storage containers and the blobs they contain in an Azure storage account.

 ## Requirements